sirarsalih/sirarsalih.github.io/_posts/2016-10-16-the-release-night-from-hell.md

 The remote master branch is messed up, but the release branch is working.
 Why not just use the release branch?
 What is the probability that the current master differs from the release branch?
 If we had delivered something to production (updated the master) prior to the release, that delivery would be in the release branch.
 The release branch was created initially from the develop branch.
 The math holds.
 The time on the tray shows 09:00 PM.
 I start prepping up the component using the release branch.

 [<img src="{{ site.url }}/public/img/flight_5.jpg">]({{ site.url }}/public/img/flight_5.jpg)
+*A scene from the 2012 movie, Flight.*

 While doing this, I make a phone call.
 I called the person in charge of coordinating the release of all systems that night.
 I felt the need to talk to someone.
 I told the person, that things were not looking good for our team but I had a way to solve it.
 The person told me that unexpected things like this happen sometimes and it's really not in our control, so I shouldn't worry too much.
 He told me that if I felt that my solution would work, I should go for it.
 I used the release branch, prepped up the release package of the component and informed the infrastructure team.

 [<img src="{{ site.url }}/public/img/flight_6.jpg">]({{ site.url }}/public/img/flight_6.jpg)
+*A scene from the 2012 movie, Flight.*

 During the next 20 minutes, I prepped up the rest of the components.
 Everything was scheduled for release starting at 10:15 PM.

 I grabbed my jacket and started heading home.
 Just as I left the building and headed for the bus stop, I remembered something.
 I remembered that there was a certain component that I scheduled, that needed to be released in a specific order.
 Usually we simply automated the order.
 The component migrates data into the database, and of course that had to be done after the database had been created.
 The database creation happens in the component that would be released manually by the infrastructure team!
 I needed to pass this info. to them, otherwise version X would not work in production after the release.
 I decided to fix this problem via VPN from home.

 [<img src="{{ site.url }}/public/img/flight_7.jpg">]({{ site.url }}/public/img/flight_7.jpg)
+*A scene from the 2012 movie, Flight.*

 I arrived home at around 11:00 PM.
 I started up my computer and logged into my work computer at the office through VPN.
 I had scheduled the deploy of the database migration 40 minutes prior.
 The infrastructure team hadn't yet deployed the database creation component and thus the migration failed.
 They're still quite busy with other things.
 My eyes started to shut.
 I pondered for a moment how long it would take the guys to deploy the component.
 I finally decided to schedule the database migration to start at 04:30 AM.
 That would give them enough time.

 08:00 AM the following morning.
 I checked my e-mail on my phone and saw a lot of activities, it seemed that the infrastructure team had finished at around 02:00 AM.
 I was off by two hours and 30 minutes.
 This meant that from 04:30 AM version X was fully working in production.
 We had some downtime, but I considered the whole thing a success given the circumstances...

 [<img src="{{ site.url }}/public/img/flight_8.jpg">]({{ site.url }}/public/img/flight_8.jpg)
+*A scene from the 2012 movie, Flight.*

 ## The takeaway